tonytsheng/DBHUB/ANALYTICS/ATHENA/FEDERATEDQ/readme.md

 ```

 ### CSV file in S3
 We took the full airport data in csv format and loaded that into an S3 bucket.
-We then create the corresponding database in the AWS Glue Data Catalog.
+We then created the corresponding database in the AWS Glue Data Catalog.
 ```
 CREATE EXTERNAL TABLE `s3airport`.`airport` (
 ident char(9)